nastrandberg/Biotic_homogenisation/README.md

 * “7_Rank” was used to obtain the rank of each taxa using *taxize*.
 You should obtain your own ENTREZ_KEY.

 * “8_Stand1_similarity” was used to conduct the pairwise similarity analysis on the standardisation 1 dataset.
 It was also used to produce the pie charts for Fig. 1 and the boxplots for Fig. 2.
 The pie charts were made into a figure using Adobe Illustrator V27.8.
+It was also used to make Fig. S10.

 * “8_Stand2_similarity” was used to conduct the pairwise similarity analysis on the standardisation 2 dataset.
 It was also used to produce Figs. S11 and S12.
 At the end of the script the slope coefficient with the minimum number of points is calculated.